History of St Helens, Merseyside: The precedence of St Helens

 The original Town Hall was constructed in 1839, and was described as "in the Italian style, with a Corinthian portico; and contains a lock-up, a news room, and a large hall for courts, concerts, balls, and public meetings".
 The cloistered Market Hall was constructed next to the church in 1851.
-The civil parish of St Helens was instituted in 1852 and was "more extensive than the town.".
+The civil parish of St Helens was instituted in 1893 and was "more extensive than the town.".

 In 1832 St Helens had a gas supply for lighting purposes, with street lights installed soon after.
 In 1845 a civil ordinance raised funds to pay for permanent maintenance of the existing streets, lighting, and paving and lighting rural and muddy lanes and avenues.

-On 2 February 1868 Queen Victoria granted a Charter of Incorporation, defining St Helens as a Municipal Borough.
+On 2 February 1868 Queen Victoria granted a Charter of Incorporation, defining St Helens as a Municipal Corporation (Borough).
 The first election of councillors took place on 9 May the same year, followed by the first Town Council meeting on the 18th.
 Twenty years later in 1887 St Helens became a County Borough granting it two representatives in Parliament.

 In 1894 the Parish of St Helens was officially incorporated by the 1893 St Helens Corporation Act.
 This was achieved by the abolition of the civil parishes of Parr, Sutton and amalgamation of their townships.
 The civil parishes of Eccleston and Windle both ceded a portion of their area to St Helens.